Anxiety and Panic attacks

 So what makes us feel anxious?

-All weekend you are jumpy and agitated.
+For the next few days you are jumpy and agitated.
 Blood and resources are diverted from your digestive system, you don’t eat.
 Adrenalin is pumping, you don’t sleep.

 When confronted with threats like lions or tigers, danger was immediate and generally passed quickly.
 Survival mode was activated, did it’s job and then deactivated.